 These Core Values are integral to the programme, and whilst they are working towards an end goal and have many objectives - developing these skills is the most important part of the programme.

 The programme gives all children in a team equal opportunity and each team member must contribute in order for the team to be successful.

 What you can do

 Teachers and coaches are fully supported with comprehensive resources available to download on the IET Teacher Resources webpage, training videos, digital assets and support.

-You can sign up here, complete the 30 Day Challenge to get grant funding to cover all the costs associated with delivering the programme in your school or community group and the team at the IET will support you through the process.
+You can sign up here, and if you're in a location with funding, complete the 30 Day Challenge to get grant funding to cover all the costs associated with delivering the programme in your school or community group and the team at the IET will support you through the process.

 - Neil Corrigan, Team Coach and Teacher

 This can be done during curriculum time in 1 lesson per week